 If you’re interested in WordPress development and want to try the latest nightlies or just want the low-down on changes before everyone else we suggest heading over to make.wordpress.org.
 The Core section will include the most impactful changes, but other sections are equally interesting.

 How to Update to WordPress 4.8

-Since every customer’s site is different we always recommend utilizing the one-click staging environment.
+Since every customer’s site is different we always recommend utilizing the staging environment.
 You can clone your live site in a matter of seconds and then test WordPress 4.8 with your existing theme and plugins to check for compatibility.
+You also have the option of using our Premium Staging Environments.
 You can of course also take a manual backup before updating your live site, just to be safe.

 To update WordPress to 4.8 simply click on the updates icon in your WordPress admin dashboard.
 And click on the “Update Now” button.
 While your site is being updated, it will be in maintenance mode.
 As soon as your updates are complete, your site will return to normal.